Destination West!

 Picture

 As the road steadily goes uphill, the signs of civilization start to disappear in the rearview mirror.
 The deep woods become thicker and darker, which adds to the mystery of what to expect up ahead.
 One of the first landmarks along the way is the Hoffstadt Creek Bridge and it is well worth checking out this historic site.
-There are several information placards at the bridge overlook area that explain everything from the local flora and fauna to details about the 1980 Mount St Helens eruption.
-In fact, one of the signs lets visitors know that this is the edge of the pyroclastic blast zone.
+There are several information placards at the bridge that explain everything from the local flora and fauna to details about the 1980 Mount St Helens eruption.
+One of the signs lets visitors know that this is the edge of the blast zone.
 When looking at the forest near the bridge, the thin sapling pine trees can be noticed sprouting up where the old growth trees were knocked down by volcanic ash a few decades ago.

 One of the first scenic areas along the road to the top is the Castle Lake Viewpoint.
-The valley down below now looks lush and green, but when gazing east toward the crater, the outlines of the massive thick flow of volcanic ash can be seen.
-The terrain becomes much rougher on the way uphill from this point and this is one of that last peaceful views to be experienced along the way.
+The valley down below now looks lush and green, but when gazing east toward the crater, the outlines of the massive pyroclastic flow can be seen.
+The terrain becomes much rougher on the way uphill from this point onward and this is one of that last peaceful views to be experienced along the way.
+On a heavy overcast day, like during my visit, not being able to see the mountain peaks or the crater rim adds even more to the mystery.
+The eroded thick pyroclastic flow covering the valley floor is fascinating and views only get better uphill.
+The Castle Valley Viewpoint is where the cold reality of Mount St Helens first sets in, so be sure to have a look!

 0 Comments